htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     has exited in the last 20 minutes.

 :classad-attribute-def:`RecentJobBusyTimeCount`
-    The total number of jobs used to calulate the :ad-attr:`RecentJobBusyTimeAvg` attribute.
-This is also the the total number times a *condor_starter* has exited in the last 20 minutes.
+    The total number of jobs used to calculate the :ad-attr:`RecentJobBusyTimeAvg` attribute.
+This is also the total number times a *condor_starter* has exited in the last 20 minutes.

 :classad-attribute-def:`RecentJobBusyTimeMax`